MaxHillebrand/FAQ/seed.md

 *[2] Often referred  to as a [Brain Wallet](https://en.bitcoin.it/wiki/Brainwallet) - Not to be confused for a wallet which you generate the mnemonic using your brain (i.e. sentence from a book) a Brain Wallet is a wallet for which you have memorised a mnemonic which was generated securely using a source of entropy.*

-There are three methods that are both Resistant to Theft and Durable;
+There are three methods that are both durable and resistant to theft;
 - Handwritten Paper Note in a Bank Deposit Box
 - Stamped Metal Sheet in a Bank Deposit Box
 - Stamped Metal Sheet Buried Somewhere